jgaa/restc-cpp/README.md

 <b>What it does:</b>
 - It formulates a HTTP reqest to a REST API server.
-Then, it transforms the JSON reply payload into a native C++ class (GET).
+Then, it transforms the JSON formatted payload in the reply into a native C++ class (GET).
 - It Serialize a native C++ object or a container of C++ objects into a JSON payload and send it to the REST API server (POST, PUT).
 - It formulates a HTTP request to the REST API without serializing any data in either direction (typically DELETE).
+- It uploads a stream of data, like a file, the a HTTP server.
+- It downloads a stream of data, like a file or an array of JSON objects from a HTTP server.

-That's it.
+That's basically it.
 It does not solve world hunger.
 It make no attempts to be a C++ framework.

 You can use it's single components, like the powerful C++ HTTP Client to send and receive non-JSON data as a native C++ replacement for libcurl.